Privado-Inc/privado-cli/.github/ISSUE_TEMPLATE/bug.md

 ---

-**Describe the bug**
+**Describe the Bug**
 A clear and concise description of what the bug is.

+**Expected Behavior**
+A clear and concise description of what you expected to happen.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Specify the OS and version
 2. Specify repository link if possible
 3. Detailed steps to reproduce the issue

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Additional context**
+**Additional Context**
 Add any other context about the problem here.